2016 CSA Shares are now available!

 CSA stands for Community Supported Agriculture.
 This model of distribution provides benefits both for the farmer and for our customers.
 You pay upfront for a spring, summer, fall, or full-season share, and we provide you with a share of the harvest each week.
 Your early payment allows us to purchase seeds, potting soil, upgrade tools, etc. so we commit to growing quality, certified-organic produce for you.
 Our CSA members come first and often enjoy items that are not available at markets.
 Members who pick-up on the farm also enjoy a pick-your-own flower and herb garden.
 We send out weekly newsletters with farm updates, a list of the week's harvest, and recipes.

 What to expect: Spring shares are valued at $15/week and include nutritious spring greens, early roots, rhubarb, and other early season favorites.
-As we move into summer, shares begin to include more fruiting crops (tomatoes, cucumbers, zucchini), brassica crops (broccoli, cabbage), alliums (onions, garlic), more roots, head lettuce, and lots more!
+As we move into summer, share value increases to $25/week and includes more fruiting crops (tomatoes, cucumbers, zucchini), brassica crops (broccoli, cabbage), alliums (onions, garlic), more roots, head lettuce, and lots more!
 The fall season wraps things up with glorious late-season winter squash, beautiful greens, brassicas, lots of roots, onions and more.
 Eating seasonally connects us to the cycles on the farm and in nature and allows for new options for creative cooking each week.

 *get a discount by committing to a full-season!